kdeldycke/kevin-deldycke-blog/content/posts/python-ultimate-regular-expression-to-catch-html-tags.md

 date: 2008-07-08 00:24:26
 title: Python ultimate regular expression to catch HTML tags
 category: English
-tags: HTML, programming, Python, Regular expression, BeautifoulSoup
+tags: HTML, programming, Python, Regular expression, BeautifoulSoup, lxml
 ---

 _**Disclaimer**: this is a dirty hack !
 To parse HTML or XML, use a dedicated